XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

   - Increases the chances of your validator finding a peer, probably several, to connect to.

   - Creates the opportunity for a lot of direct peer connections.
-Being able to request content from more peers enables your validator to parallelize the process of downloading the current ledger (when syncing) or backfilling history and gives it direct access to a wider selection of history.
+Having more direct peers comes with several benefits.
+Your validator can [fetch history](ledger-history.html#fetching-history) from multiple peers in parallel, both when syncing and when backfilling history.
+Since not all peers maintain full history, having access to more peers can also provide access to a wider selection of historical data.

   - Lowers the possibility of your validator disconnecting from the network because it provides the ability to constantly replace disconnected peers with new ones.

 **Cons:**

   - Doesn't allow you to select your validator's peers, which means that you have no idea whether your peers may decide to act maliciously.

-    If your peers do act maliciously, your server has some protections that it can use to ignore or block them.
-Precautions include marking peers as `insane`, tracking resource usage, blocking peers that request too much stuff, and verifying signatures.
-Also, one of the server's protections is simply being designed not to crash no matter what your peers send you.
+Your validator is designed to protect itself against malicious peers, but avoiding direct contact with unknown peers is the safest configuration possible.

   - May connect you to peers that disconnect and change frequently, depending on whether you manage to connect to any reliable ones.